AIDEN-OFFICIAL/DevOps/Docker.md

 ```
 ### Commands:
 - `docker volume ls` to list the volumes
+- `docker volume create <customVolume>` to create custom volume
 - `docker volume rm <name>` Delete a volume
 - `docker volume inspect <name>` See details about a volume
-- `docker compose -f mongodb.yaml down -v`If you modify your volumes in mongodb.yaml, run
+- `docker compose -f mongodb.yaml down -v`If you modify your volumes in mongodb.yaml, and then restart using `docker compose -f mongodb.yaml up -d`
-- ``
+- `docker volume prune` removes anonymous volumes, unused volumes
 ### Notes:
 The Docker Compose file will run the entire app and all its dependencies specified within it in a single network, eliminating the need for a Docker file to be built and run.
 A single    command for Docker Compose is required.

-The Docker compose file will replace or overwrite the ENV written using a Docker file
+The Docker compose file will replace or overwrite the ENV written using a Docker file.

+A named volume (also called a custom volume) is a user-defined persistent storage area that you give a name to.